UoW-CPC/rabbda-earthquakes-application/README.md

  ```
  ls
  ```
- There you can see eight folders and two files:
+ There you can see seven folders and three files:
   * __data__ - folder - contains datasets for cities and seismograph station.
   * __hiveql__ - folder - contains queries to execute the ETL pipeline, phase 3, and perform further analysis, phase 6.
   * __sample_data__ - folder - contains data produced in a demo execution.